-Nomad gave us some ideas for where to journey, and the iOverlander app had wild camping listed, so these leads, with the Lonely Planet Guidebook plus our own stumbling into opportunities, are what formed our trip.
-We didn’t make a single reservation or know what we would do from day to day.
+Nomad gave us some ideas for where to journey, and the iOverlander app had wild camping spots listed, so these leads, along with the Lonely Planet Guidebook and our own stumbling into spontaneous opportunities, formed our trip.
+We only made one reservation the whole trip, so we really were not sure what we would do from day to day.
 I don’t know which was stronger- the freedom that comes with such an adventure, or the stress.

 There was a plant that looked like blue vervain on steroids that the hummingbirds were crazy over, as we wandered through the Curi-Cancha Reserve the next day.
 I learned it’s called Porterweed and saw it widespread in the areas we traveled.
 We were able to spot the resplendent Quetzal here, along with some Motmots and woodpeckers feeding on insects in banana flowers.